-The savory tarts of the Mediterranean are my inspiration for this Rustic Chard Tart – a slice of which makes a great brunch, lunch or dinner.
-Thanks go out to Tamara, who grew (and picked and delivered!) the beautiful rainbow chard, and Jennifer Millar and Nick Malgieri, chefs I had the pleasure of assisting at Draeger’s cooking school back in the 90’s, when I first learned about savory tarts; this one is a combination of Jennifer’s filling and Nick’s beautiful Italian Egg Pastry, that I made with spelt flour from Wheat Montana.
-I love this pastry because it provides a thin, shell of a crust with no butter – quite in contrast to most tart doughs.
+The savory tarts of the Mediterranean are my inspiration for this Rustic Chard Tart, a slice of which makes a great brunch, lunch or dinner.
+Thanks go out to Tamara, who grew (and picked and delivered!) the beautiful rainbow chard, and Jennifer Millar and Nick Malgieri, chefs I had the pleasure of assisting at Draeger’s cooking school back in the 90’s.
+This tart is a combination of Jennifer’s filling and Nick’s beautiful Italian Egg Pastry, which I made using spelt flour from Wheat Montana.
+I love this pastry because it provides a thin, shell of a crust with no butter, quite in contrast to most tart doughs.
 Here’s how it looks after rolling it out and before filling the pan:

 - 1 teaspoon olive oil

-- Preheat oven to 425 degrees F. In a medium frying pan, heat the olive oil and cook the onion until softened, about 10 minutes.
+Preheat oven to 425°F. In a medium frying pan, heat the olive oil and cook the onion until softened, about 10 minutes.
 Add the chard and cook until wilted.
-Turn out into a bowl and add the pinenuts, currants (strained from the warm water, discard the water), ricotta, eggs, parmesan, salt and pepper.
+Turn out into a bowl and add the pinenuts, currants, ricotta, eggs, Parmesan, salt, and pepper.
 Set aside to cool while you roll out the pastry.

-- Get your rolling pin and roll out the pastry into a large, thin circle, approximately 14 inches in diameter.
-Dust the top with a bit of spelt flour and rollup onto your rolling pin, transfer over a 9 1/2 inch springform pan and gently guide the pastry down to line the bottom and sides, letting the extra pastry hang over the edge.
+On a lightly floured surface, roll out the pastry into a large, thin circle, approximately 14-inches in diameter.
+Dust the top with a bit of spelt flour and rollup onto your rolling pin, transfer over a 9½-inch springform pan and gently guide the pastry down to line the bottom and sides, letting the extra pastry hang over the edge.

 - Serve with a green salad dressed with a tangy vinaigrette.

-- To warm up a chilled tart, cover with foil and heat in a 300 degree oven for 15 minutes or so.
+- To warm up a chilled tart, cover with foil and heat in a 300° oven for 15 minutes or so.
 Microwaving will do in a pinch, but it is not kind to pastry, so only do this as a last resort.